 (c) for any other claim, limited in aggregate to the total paid for the particular Services that gave rise to the loss or damage as at the date the liability arose.

-9.1.
-The Client warrants that all information they provide in relation to the provision of the Services by Employment Office is accurate, does not breach any law or the rights of any person and the Client acknowledges that Employment Office may use all intellectual property in material provided by the Client throughout the world without restriction, free of charge.
+9.1 The Client warrants that all information they provide in relation to the provision of the Services by Employment Office is accurate, does not breach any law or the rights of any person.

 (a) Employment Office may, in its absolute discretion, terminate this agreement or any particular Services to be provided under this agreement, by giving the Client 1 month’s written notice.